metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/cad_test_benches.rst

 ================

-A CAD Test Bench can be used to build CAD assembly an OpenMETA given Component Assembly, calculate certain metrics from the generated assembly, and export the complete assembly in a number of different formats (step, igs, etc).
+A CAD Test Bench can be used to build a CAD assembly from an OpenMETA Component Assembly, calculate certain metrics from the generated assembly, and export the complete assembly in a number of different formats (step, igs, etc).